parksb/multilingual-fox/README.md

 ![Preview](https://user-images.githubusercontent.com/6410412/61590282-982c0300-abf1-11e9-9845-04e6bd174230.gif)

-A simple dictionary extension supporting English-Korean and Chinese-Korean for firefox browser.
+A simple dictionary extension supporting English-Korean, Chinese-Korean and Japanese-Korean for Firefox browser.
 To float a tooltip on the page, hold `Alt` key (`Option` key on Mac) and select a word for search.

 ## Installing